1976 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The mintage and survival data for 1976 Kennedy half dollars shows clear differences across varieties.

 Philadelphia and Denver mints dominated production with 234.3 million and 287.6 million clad coins respectively, yet their survival rates differ significantly.
-Philadelphia coins show a 25% survival rate with 58.6 million estimated survivors, while Denver coins have a lower 19.9% rate with 57.1 million survivors despite higher original mintage.
+Philadelphia coins show a 25% survival rate with an estimated 58.6 million survivors, while Denver coins have a lower 19.9% rate with 57.1 million survivors despite higher original mintage.

 Proof varieties present more complex survival scenarios.
 The S Clad DCAM shows an exceptionally high 81% survival rate, with 5.7 million of the original 7.1 million still existing.
-This suggests strong collector retention for premium proof coins.
-Meanwhile, most other proof categories lack reliable survival data, indicating limited tracking or research focus on these varieties.
+This reflects strong collector retention for premium proof coins.

 Also Read: What Half Dollars Are Worth Money?